 We may form or invest in domestic or foreign TRSs in the future.
 To the extent that our TRSs pay any taxes, they will have less cash available for distribution to us.
-If dividends are paid by domestic TRSs to us, then the dividends we designate and pay to our shareholders who are taxed at individual rates, up to the amount of dividends that we receive from such entities, generally will be eligible to be taxed at the reduced 15% maximum federal rate applicable to qualified dividend income through the end of 2012.
+If dividends are paid by domestic TRSs to us, then the dividends we designate and pay to our shareholders who are taxed at individual rates, up to the amount of dividends that we receive from such entities, generally will be eligible to be taxed at the reduced 20% maximum federal rate applicable to qualified dividend income.
 See "-Taxation of U.S. Holders-Taxation of Taxable U.S. Holders on Distributions on Shares."